TanvirArjel/TanvirArjel.Extensions.Microsoft.DependencyInjection/README.md

+  # Give a star (⭐)

+   **If you find this library useful to you, please don't forget to encouraging me to do such more stuffs by giving a star (⭐) to this repository.
+Thank you.**

 # NET 5.0 and .NET Core Dynamic Service Registration

 This is a NET 5.0 and .NET Core dynamic service registration library which enables you to register all your services into .NET 5.0 and .NET Core Dependency Injection container at once without exposing the service implementation.